 How do I find Journal Articles?

 For a specific journal article make sure you are logged into LibrarySearch before searching with the title of the article, or the Digital Object Identifier (DOI).
-For more general searches the most effective way to find journal articles is to use a subject-based journal database.
+For more general searches the most effective way to find journal articles is to use the A-Z Databases.
 To find a database from the LibrarySearch homepage, click on 'Databases' at the top of the screen.

 If you are looking to browse our collection of online journals, why not give BrowZine a try?
 BrowZine is a new service which brings together journal content from multiple publishers and presents it in a browsable, mobile-friendly format.